Can Adults & Kids race together?

 Where are the Go Karts from?

 France.
 Manufactured by a company called Sodi Kart.
-They are the first electric karts in Perth and we may be biased but we think they are by far the best.
+They were the first electric karts in Perth and we may be biased but we think they are by far the best.

 How much do they cost?

 They are more expensive than a brand new Suzuki Swift. ($19000 AUD – that doesn’t include freight).
 They are very sophisticated pieces of equipment and are not bumper cars.

 Where is the track from?

 The barrier and bridge system was manufactured in Italy.

 If you have a date and time in mind, it’s always best to make a booking - especially on weekend and school holidays.
 Ring us anytime to book a time.
 Our on-line booking system will be operational shortly.

 This is the first pilot store, with other PowerPlay’s currently in planning for other states across Australia.

 We spent 4 years studying the market to understand the industry and have used our 25 years competing in International motorsport to create something truly unique and fun.